Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/Introduction_To_Dapps/Introduction_To_Dapps_Slides.md

 ## Agenda

 - What is a Dapp?
-- Connecting a Dapp to Substrate
+- Dapp Communication With Substrate Runtimes
 - Interacting with Web Extensions
 - Working with Polkadot JS API
 - Constructing Transactions with Polkadot JS API